 While the IRS has the above-mentioned guidelines for businesses to consider when paying shareholder-employees, the courts will consider several additional factors, including the following:

 - How well the business is doing financially

 - Overall experience in the industry

 - Prevailing economic conditions of the industry in which the business operates

 - Other conditions, including the physical area where the business operates

 - How much another company would pay you for the same services

 If you need help learning more about what a reasonable S Corp salary is, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.